 Best Comms Headset

-The Peltor ComTac Electronic Headset (Buy on Amazon) is an “operator” quality tactical headset – and this is the device to beat.
+The Peltor III ComTac Electronic Headset (Buy on Amazon) is an “operator” quality tactical headset – and this is the device to beat.

-The 3M Peltor ComTac III Electronic Headset has it all, and a boom mic for use with a radio.
+The 3M Peltor ComTac III Electronic Headset has it all, and a noice-canceling boom mic for use with a radio.

-First of all – this is a noise canceling electronic headset.
+First of all – this is a hearing protection electronic headset.
 Thanks to the dual mics it picks up all ambient sounds and quickly shuts off the sound to protect you from gun shots (or loud industrial noises).
 It also protects from steady state noises – think like construction equipment, or on the factory shop floor.